 By design, cloud-based software applications are much easier to access than on-premise solutions.
 In effect, a SaaS application is simply a website that requires log-in credentials.
 Gaining access is as easy as inputting a credit card number and submitting the expense for reimbursement – a practice that’s often referred to as shadow IT.
 And it’s a lot more common than you may think.
-Per our SMI, about one in every five employees expense SaaS.
+Per our report, about one in every six employees expense SaaS.

 Providing employees with freedom when it comes to the tools they use isn’t necessarily a bad thing.
 In fact, many would argue that it allows for increased agility and innovation.
 In addition, providing this freedom can help businesses attract and retain employees.
 According to a report from Forrester, 66% of Gen Z and Millennial information workers indicate that freedom in choosing the apps, services, and devices they use for work is a top priority.